Fire-Dragon-DoL/shark/README.md

 URLs for the API endpoint are prefixed with API version number.
 This allows maintaining different endpoints when the API changes without breaking existing clients.

+## Documentation

+Documentation has been ignored for this take-home assignement